chunweiliu/cbir/README.md

 Here is a summary of the number of words in the lexicon to the accuracy:
 ![kNumLexicon](images/kNumLexicon.png)

-The pruned lexicon reaches the convergence accuracy rate 0.95 only using 11 words (the 11th word is "bag").
+The pruned lexicon reaches the convergence accuracy 0.95 only using 11 words (the 11th word is "bag").
-Yet the unpruned lexicon needs 69 words (the 69th word is "These") to get an 0.95 accuracy rate.
+Yet the unpruned lexicon needs 71 words to get a 0.95 accuracy rate.
-In both lexicon, there are some keywords (annotating in the figure) boosting the accuracy.
+There are some powerful keywords (annotating in the figure) boosting the accuracy.
-Generally speaking, the burned lexicon has the following benefits:
+In summery, the burned lexicon has the following benefits:
-1. Gathering such keywords faster than the unpruned one
+1. Gathering such powerful keywords faster than the unpruned one
 2. Having no distraction from the stop words

 ### The hybrid feature
-From the above results we know the best accuracy using image feature is 0.925 and the best accuracy using text feature is 1 with a pruned lexicon with `kNumLexicon=39` chose from the top 62 frequent words.
+From the above results we know the accuracy using image feature is 0.925 and the best accuracy using text feature is 1 with a pruned lexicon of `kNumLexicon=39`, chosen from the top 62 frequent words.
 The hybrid feature might not perform better than that lexicon.
-So let's make a scenario for the hybrid feature.
+So let's make a scenario to see the benefit for the hybrid feature.

 Say we only have limit budget on the number of lexicon, for instance, `kNumLexicon=8` for reaching the 0.925 accuracy.
 With the hybrid feature, the result can be slightly better than the individual image/text retrieval.